Professional Development System at the Watson College of Education

 2010 - Present

 In the fall of 2011 the PDS Office hosted a regional education summit with a keynote presentation by Congressman Mike McIntyre.
-At this summit, entitled Innovation Inspires Collaboration: Exploring the Landscape of Southeastern North Carolina in Challenging Economic Times, approximately 125 district partners, students, and faculty shared their innovative initiatives and discussed ways to enhance these through partnerships.
+At the summit entitled Innovation Inspires Collaboration: Exploring the Landscape of Southeastern North Carolina in Challenging Economic Times, approximately 125 district partners, students, and faculty shared their innovative initiatives and discussed ways to enhance these through partnerships.
 From this summit, the PDS Office invited applications from teachers interested in forming cross-district collaborative teams to work on implementing an innovative idea.
 Three teams were selected.
-For more infomation on the teams, please see the following link.
+For more information on the teams, please see the following link.
 Each team worked on their projects for about four months.
-They presented results at the spring 2012 Research Speaks conferenceat the Watson College of Education.
+They presented results at the spring 2012 Research Speaks conference at the Watson College of Education.
 In 2011 we added six schools to the partnership.